qmk/qmk_firmware/keyboards/kinesis/kint41/keymaps/jtojnar/readme.md

 #### Changes compared to `default`

 - Right <kbd>Super</kbd> in the right thumb cluster was changed to left <kbd>Super</kbd>, to allow opening Activities view in GNOME Shell.
+- Right <kbd>Control</kbd> was replaced with <kbd>Alt Gr</kbd> to enable third and fourth key layers, useful to access English layout symbols on layouts for European languages.

 ## Setting up